 If you’ve used eSmart Tax before, Liberty Online’s plans, features, and overall user experience will immediately seem familiar.
 That’s because eSmart Tax is owned by Liberty Tax’s parent company.
 Though the two platforms are eerily similar at times, Liberty Online’s higher prices make it impossible to forget which is which.

-The EZ plan is only appropriate for tax situations simple enough to be handled with IRS Form 1040EZ only – basically, situations that don’t involve itemized deductions, investments, or self-employment income.
-It costs $14.95 for your federal return and $29.95 for each state return.
+This plan is only appropriate for tax situations simple enough to be handled with IRS Form 1040EZ only – basically, situations that don’t involve itemized deductions, investments, or self-employment income.
+It costs $24.95 for your federal return and $35.95 for each state return.

 - Free Chat, Phone & Email Support.
 Liberty Online offers free support by phone, chat, and email.
 Phone support and chat support is available during regular business hours (9am to 5pm Eastern, Monday through Friday).
 Emailed questions can take up to 24 hours to answer, longer on weekends.
 These support venues are appropriate for questions about the Liberty Online platform itself, not for detailed questions about tax matters.
 For that, you’ll need to purchase or upgrade to Pro Tax Support (see below) or walk into a Liberty Tax office.